grofmatyas/DemoGraphqlApi/readme.md

 This is Demo Graphql API

 Warning!
 This is work in progress.
-Some features may be missing and same todos may be redundant
+Some features may be missing and same todos may exist.
+Also some bugs.

 Decisions:
 - no default imports - easier to refactor names